kubernetes/kubernetes/docs/design/aws_under_the_hood.md

 * Creates a subnet (with a CIDR of 172.20.0.0/24) in the AZ `KUBE_AWS_ZONE` (defaults to us-west-2a).
 Currently, each Kubernetes cluster runs in a single AZ on AWS.
 Although, there are two philosophies in discussion on how to achieve High Availability (HA):
      * cluster-per-AZ: An independent cluster for each AZ, where each cluster is entirely separate.
      * cross-AZ-clusters: A single cluster spans multiple AZs.
 The debate is open here, where cluster-per-AZ is discussed as more robust but cross-AZ-clusters are more convenient.
 * Associates the subnet to the route table
-* Creates security groups for the master node (`kubernetes-master-<clusterid>`) and the non-master nodes (`kubernetes-minion-<clusterid>`)
+* Creates security groups for the master (`kubernetes-master-<clusterid>`) and the nodes (`kubernetes-minion-<clusterid>`)
 * Configures security groups so that masters and nodes can communicate.
 This includes intercommunication between masters and nodes, opening SSH publicly for both masters and nodes, and opening port 443 on the master for the HTTPS API endpoints.
-* Creates an EBS volume for the master node of size `MASTER_DISK_SIZE` and type `MASTER_DISK_TYPE`
+* Creates an EBS volume for the master of size `MASTER_DISK_SIZE` and type `MASTER_DISK_TYPE`
-* Launches a master node with a fixed IP address (172.20.0.9) that is also configured for the security group and all the necessary IAM credentials.
+* Launches a master with a fixed IP address (172.20.0.9) that is also configured for the security group and all the necessary IAM credentials.
 An instance script is used to pass vital configuration information to Salt.
 Note:
 The hope is that over time we can reduce the amount of configuration